 The EPFL Open Science Fund supports projects that explicitly aim at increasing the use of tools and best practice in research management, as well as lowering the technical, social, and cultural barriers that prevent scientists from sharing knowledge with other researchers, and ultimately with anyone outside of the academic community.

-This fund is specifically dedicated to projects leading to the development and adoption of innovative ways of making research robust, accessible and reusable, via the curation and dissemination of valuable and original research outputs in all possible forms: scholarly publications, data files of all kinds, associated metadata, software and hardware, experimental setups, methods and instruments, etc.
+This fund is specifically dedicated to projects leading to the development and adoption of innovative ways of making research accessible, reproducible and reusable, via the curation and dissemination of valuable and original research outputs in all possible forms: scholarly publications, data files, software and hardware, methods and instruments, etc.

 All EPFL entities are strongly encouraged to apply.
 This includes research units, platforms, centers, administration of schools or departments, as well as central services.
 Proposals describing collaborations between two or more of these different units will be judged particularly favorably.

 Eight projects were selected from the 50 propositions submitted to the first call between mid-September and mid-December 2018.
 They cover a diversity of topics and discipline